The Herman and Rose Fisher Library

 Whether you’re interested in the Bible, Jewish history, law, holidays, lifecycle, Hebrew, Israel or anything Jewish, the Fisher Library is Southwest Michigan’s go-to source for hard-to-find, in-depth Jewish publications.

-The Library is open 8:00 am – noon, Sunday-Friday or by appointment. have something in here about holiday hours.
-You may call 342-5463 or email the Library Director to set up a special time to browse the library.
+The Library is open whenever the synagogue office is open or by appointment – call 342-5463 or email the Library Director to set up a time.
+Summer hours may vary.

 Who may use the Library?

-- Any child or adult affiliated with the Congregation of Moses, Temple Beth Israel, Temple Bnai Israel, or the Marvin and Rosalie Okun Kalamazoo Community Jewish School (KCJS) may have full use of the Library without restriction.
+- Any child or adult affiliated with the Congregation of Moses, Temple B’nai Israel, Temple Beth El (Battle Creek), or the Marvin and Rosalie Okun Kalamazoo Community Jewish School (MROKCJS) may have full use of the Library without restriction.

-- If you’re not affiliated with a synagogue or KCJS you’ll be asked to pay a nominal annual fee of $ABC for borrowing privileges.
+- Those not affiliated with an area synagogue or MROKCJS will be asked to pay a nominal annual fee for borrowing privileges.
+(See our Circulation Policy here)

 How to use the Library

-- For Shabbat and holiday checkout, use the card system (with instructions) found on the front round table.
+- For Shabbat and holiday checkout, use the card system found on the front round table.
+(See our Shabbat & holiday checkout procedure)